-When public health has deemed a novel virus a pandemic threat, defer to the CDC checklist for schools in order to establish a specific emergency response framework with key stakeholders.
+When public health has deemed a novel virus a pandemic threat, defer to the KCSD Emergency Response Plan in order to establish a specific emergency response framework with key stakeholders.
 During this time, preparedness planning will need to be initiated on the continuity of education in the event of school closure.
 The response team should hold regular meetings.
+This will be initiated at the admin level.